-- A bit of money, if you decide to take a class or enlist a trainer
+- A bit of money if you decide to take a class or enlist a trainer.

 Not all dogs are Cary Grant suave.
 They are born with certain genetic traits, while other quirks are developed along the way.

 Most dogs have a fight-or-flight response to uncomfortable situations.
-Whether they lean toward fight or flight, depends on their personality.
+Whether they lean toward fight or flight depends on their personality.

-So, be low key.
 Let them move at their own pace.
 Don’t make lots of noise.
-Even words of encouragement, especially if they are in a high-pitched tone, can be stressful to reserved dogs.
-If you do speak, use a calm, quiet tone.
+Even words of encouragement, especially in a high-pitched tone, can be stressful to reserved dogs.

-Knowing how to socialize your dog if he has this personality requires an eye toward the other end of the spectrum.
-With these pups, you’ll want to be more obvious and, since they’ve never met a stranger who didn’t love dog slobber, you may need to steer your fur flinger with a bit more focus.
+Knowing how to socialize your dog if she has this personality requires an eye toward the other end of the spectrum.
+With these pups, you’ll want to be more pronounced and, since they’ve never met a stranger who didn’t love dog slobber, you may need to steer your fur flinger with a bit more focus.